With an average of over 200 million active monthly players, Fortnite is not dying. Let’s take a closer look at the facts and figures.

 Back then, Fortnite had existed for around three years, and in that time, very little had changed in the world of Fortnite.
 At its core, it remained the exact same game that Epic Games had released in 2017 – the formula was identical.

 While the map had received changes and more skins and abilities had been added to the battle royale game, it was fundamentally the same and hence, considered to be ‘dying’.
-Now, years later, we’re still asking whether or not Fortnite is dying.
+Now, years later, we’re still asking whether or not Fortnite is dying even though fans are now pretty deep into Chapter 4 and the meta is still evolving.

-Is Fortnite Dying? – The Fortnite Player Count
+The Fortnite Player Count – Is Fortnite Dead?

 Fortnite Registered Users

 According to Business of Apps, a data and statistics reporting platform, Fortnite is not dying.
-At least, not in terms of the general user base, which has grown every year.
+At least, not in terms of the general user base, which has grown every year consistently since its inception.

 In 2017, there were approximately 20 million registered Fortnite players, and by 2021, that number had swollen to more than 400 million.
 In line with that number, the count of monthly active players also grew, from 78.3 million in 2018 to around 80.4 million in 2020.